icerpc/slicec/README.md

 }
 ```

-This function takes an array of strings containing a Slice definition and an optional set of compilation options.
-It returns a `CompilationResult` struct containing the compiled code and any errors or warnings that occurred during compilation.
+This function takes an array of strings containing Slice definitions and an optional set of compilation options.

 ### Compile from options

-Alternatively, you can create `SliceOptions` and invoke the compiler from the command line:
+Alternatively, you can create `SliceOptions` and use the `compile_from_options` function to create a command line
+application that compiles Slice definitions:

 ```rust
 // main.rs